Our Community Involvement

 Our programs provide a unique opportunity for students to gain real experience in the industry across a wide range of trades.
 We work with parents, students and teachers by holding career information sessions at schools and colleges as well as holding industry information sessions.

-We have been engaging with Latham and Palmerston Primary schools for a number of years providing students with opportunities to engage with the construction industry.
+The CITC has been engaging with Palmerston Primary School for a number of years providing students with opportunities to engage with the construction industry.

-Each year students select a ‘theme’ within the construction industry, examples include, careers in construction, buildings, environmental design, basically anything that may be of interest to them.
+Each year students select a ‘theme’ within the construction industry, examples include careers in construction, buildings, environmental design, and other construction topics that may be of interest to them.
 Participants do this as homework, and we invite tradespeople and professionals to speak with the students on the project that they have selected.
-Teachers select the top 10 students and they present their project to a Panel of Judges.
+Teachers select the top 10 students, and they present their project to a Panel of Judges.
 A winner is selected, and all students receive a Certificate recognising their achievement.

 We also engage with all our High Schools and Colleges and support their activities with students seeking a career in the construction industry.